-You can buy a 1/4 of a Token for $50, 1/2 a Token for $100, 3/4 Token for $75, or a full Token for $200.
+You can commit to buying carbon removal at a 1/4 of a Token for $50, 1/2 a Token for $100, 3/4 Token for $75, or a full Token for $200.
 Depends on your needs, ability, and commitment to a Climate Action that has a measurable impact.

 Notify Me When A New Issue is Out!